Jonathan2251/lbd/source/gpu.rst

   {xLoc, 1} : 1 is 'Texture Unit 1', xLoc is the location(memory address) of 'sampler uniform variable' x

-This api will set the descriptor register of gpu with this {xLoc, 1} information [#descriptorreg]_.
+This api will set the texture descriptors in gpu with this {xLoc, 1} information.

-5. When executing the texture instructions from glsl binary file on gpu,
+Next, driver set the index or memory address of gpu texture descriptors to variable .tex_a of memory address.
+For example as diagram, driver set k to .tex_a.

+5.

 .. code-block:: console

   // gpu machine code
-  load $1, &xSlot;
+  load $1, tex_a;
-  sample2d_inst $1, $2, $3 // $1: %x, $2: %uv_2d, $3: %bias
+  sample2d_inst $1, $2, $3 // $1: tex_a, $2: %uv_2d, $3: %bias

+  .tex_a // Driver set the index of gpu descriptor regsters here at step 4

-the corresponding 'Texture Unit 1' on gpu will being executed through descriptor register of gpu {xLoc, 1} in this example since memory address xSlot includes the value of xLoc.
+When executing the texture instructions from glsl binary file on gpu, the corresponding 'Texture Unit 1' on gpu will being executed through texture descriptor in gpu's memory because .tex_a: {xLoc, 1}.
+Driver may set texture descriptor in gpu's texture desciptors if gpu provides specific texture descriptors in architecture [#descriptorreg]_.

 For instance, Nvidia texture instruction as follow,

 .. code-block:: console

-  tex.3d.v4.s32.s32  {r1,r2,r3,r4}, [tex_a, {f1,f2,f3,f4}];
+  // the content of tex_a bound to texture unit as step 5 above tex.3d.v4.s32.s32  {r1,r2,r3,r4}, [tex_a, {f1,f2,f3,f4}];

+  .tex_a

+The content of tex_a bound to texture unit set by driver as the end of step 4.
-Where tex_a is the texture memory address for 'sampler uniform variable' x, and the pixel of coordinates (x,y,z) is given by (f1,f2,f3) user input.
+The pixel of coordinates (x,y,z) is given by (f1,f2,f3) user input.
 The f4 is skipped for 3D texture.

 Above tex.3d texture instruction load the calculated color of pixel (x,y,z) from